Over 15 different flooring styles

 We will happily fill custom requests to ensure you get the floor or product you are after.

-When our team installs your new floor, Grand Floors will offer a five year service warranty.
+When our team installs your new floor, Grand Floors will offer a two year service warranty.

 Ask for a take home size sample, so you can compare colours in your own home.

 The main difference between these flooring types are that engineered hardwood is made with a layered plywood or block base, and has a portion of hardwood fused to the surface.